menu

 Demographics

-The education level of Chelsea citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-19.19% of adults 25 and older in Chelsea have a college degree.
+The percentage of adults in Chelsea who are college-educated is close to the national average for all communities of 21.84%: 19.19% of the adults in Chelsea have a bachelor's degree or advanced degree.

 The per capita income in Chelsea in 2022 was $33,347, which is middle income relative to Maine and the nation.
 This equates to an annual income of $133,388 for a family of four.
 However, Chelsea contains both very wealthy and poor people as well.